 - 8.2.1 The Council offers schools a number of service agreements or Service Level Agreements/ Annual Service Packages (SLAs/ ASPs).
-The agreements are for varying periods and schools are required to give 6 months' notice unless otherwise specified in the agreement if they wish to terminate the agreement. - 8.2.2 Service agreements will be deemed to be continuing unless the school has given notice to terminate the agreement.
+The agreements are for varying periods, not exceeding three years (or five years with subsequent extensions).
+An exception is contracts for the supply of catering services where the limits are five and seven years.
+Schools are required to give 6 months' written notice unless otherwise specified in the agreement if they wish to terminate the agreement. - 8.2.2 Service agreements will be deemed to be continuing unless the school has given notice to terminate the agreement.
 Details of charges and services available to schools will be issued to schools at least one month before the beginning of the financial year and schools will be able to opt out of agreements where prices have risen more than inflation. - 8.2.3 Some services are offered on an ad-hoc basis.
 Schools buy these services as and when they require them, although, depending on the nature of the service and whether staff are specially employed to provide it, a minimum period of notice may be specified in the agreement for its termination. - 8.2.4 Central funded premises and liability insurance are excluded from the above and from the provision in section 8.3.